Satellite-im/warp-docs/identity/interface.md

 }

-/// `Graphics` are user mutable hashes pointing to remote locations housing the users preffered
+/// `Graphics` are user mutable hashes pointing to remote locations housing the user's preferred
 /// profile picture as well as the profile banner. pub struct Graphics {
     /// Hash to profile picture